 - 18 years of age or older

-- Permanent resident for a minimum of 5 years immediately before filing the
+- permanent resident for a minimum of five years immediately before filing

-- Physically in the U.S. for a minimum of 30 months out of the 5 years of
+- physically in the U.S. for a minimum of 30 months out of the five years

-- Live continuously in the U.S. from the day of applying for naturalization
+- lived continuously in the U.S. from the day of applying for naturalization

 until the day naturalization is granted